 Soon I forgot about it, until about week ago an unusual entry popped up on Hacker News3: We must revive Gopherspace4 - from 2017.

 The basis of the entry describes how ugly the web has become with all the tracking, ads, attention driven social media, an puts it in constast with the purity of Gopher.
 HTTP and HTML are absolutely fantastic pieces of engineering - but indeed they became bloated and abused.
 Gopher on the other hand, is time travel, to a time when a global network was completely new.

-After reading a bit about the Gopher protocol5, I have to say: of course it’s pure, it needs to be compared with HTTP 1.0 and HTML 1, because it never got a 2.0.
-I certainly has that oldschool feeling of following links around, finding bottomless servers that has been sitting around for 20+ years with content.
+After reading a bit about the Gopher protocol5, I have to say: of course it's pure, it needs to be compared with HTTP 1.0 and HTML 1, because it never got a 2.0.
+It certainly has that oldschool feeling of following links around, finding bottomless servers that has been sitting around for 20+ years with content.

 I wanted to contribute to this tiny community of literally just hundreds of servers around the world.

-The Python script6 website I generate my website with uses markdown source content files and Pandoc7 creates nice HTML out of them.
+The Python script6 I generate my website with uses markdown source content files and Pandoc7 creates nice HTML out of them.
 Apparently it can also create 80 columns wrapped plain text just as easily.
 Setting up

 pygopherd8 is pretty straightforward as well.

 The only difference from the docs you might find in case of

 petermolnar.net's gopherhole - phlog, if you prefer 1article /category/article petermolnar.net 70 1journal /category/journal petermolnar.net 70 1note /category/note petermolnar.net 70 1photo /category/photo petermolnar.net 70